punitarani/notes/Distributed Software Development/X 1 Review.md

 }
 ```

+### Deadlocks

+1. **Deadlock Prevention** uses an algorithm to guarantee no deadlock will occur.
+2. **Deadlock Avoidance** uses an algorithm to anticipate and prevent deadlock from occurring.
+3. **Deadlock Detection and Recovery** uses an algorithm to detect deadlock and recover from it.

 ## Thread Lifecycle

 - **creation**: initialized and resources are allocated to it, but it has not yet started executing.